Coronavirus and your eyes: Should you switch from contacts to glasses?

 You should also take extra precautions if you wear glasses.

-Resnick notes that the new coronavirus can remain on hard surfaces for hours to days, and then can transfer from your hands to your face to your glasses.
+Resnick notes that the new coronavirus can remain on hard surfaces for hours to days, and then can transfer from your hands to your face and glasses.
 Therefore, glasses should be cleaned regularly.

 People “who remove their glasses frequently are more prone to contamination and transfer,” she says.